 - Prison Service answered 17 March 2011

-Richard Baker: To ask the Scottish Executive how many drug finds there have been in each prison in each month since January 2010, broken down by type of drug
+Richard Baker: To ask the Scottish Executive how many banned items were seized from individuals entering prison in 2009, broken down by (a) item and (b) prison.

 What is the Scottish Parliament?